wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 from the first sharer of the sharer list (otherwise it is just a no-op).
 If this is true, then the method will first conclude the fetch by updating the ACK counter, the `responses` map, and then calling `retry()` to retry the original event that caused the fetch.
-The state also transits from the `_D` version to the stable version as well.
+The state also transits to the corresponding stable version as well.

 The method then checks whether the requestor is the last upper level sharer of the block.
 If true, then the `PutS` should also be handled as early as possible after the state transits back to a stable state, such that the non-inclusiveness invariant is not broken.